- SPECIAL DISCOUNT

 A surge in insect activity, such as flies or beetles, may signal the presence of a dead animal in your walls.
 These insects are drawn to decomposing remains, indicating that an animal might have died inside your home.
 If you observe an abnormal number of insects in certain areas, particularly near vents, windows, or in rooms that usually have minimal insect presence, it could suggest there is a concealed carcass within the walls.

 Flies, in particular, are quick to detect and gather around decomposing matter, and their presence often signifies that something has died.
 Beetles and other scavenging insects will also follow.
-This situation not only creates a hygiene issue but can also lead to unpleasant odors and further pest problems.
-Identifying and addressing increased insect activity promptly can help you locate and remove the dead animal, thereby eliminating the source of the problem and preventing additional insect infestations.
+Identifying and addressing increased insect activity promptly can help you locate and remove the dead animal.

 Holes or Entry Points

 Inspect your home for any holes or cracks that could serve as entry points for animals.
 Even small openings can be enough for mice, rats, or other small creatures to squeeze through.
-These entry points can be found in various locations, including around windows and doors, in the foundation, near the roofline, and around utility lines and pipes.
-Animals are adept at finding and exploiting these vulnerabilities to gain access to your home.
+Gaps around utility lines and hose bibs are frequent problem spots.
 Regularly checking for and sealing any potential entry points can significantly reduce the likelihood of an infestation.
+Use metal mesh, mortar, and exterior grade sealant for chew resistant, weather tight repairs.

 Pay special attention to areas where materials might have degraded or where previous repairs have been made.
 Using materials like steel wool, caulking, and weather stripping can effectively block these gaps.
 Additionally, installing screens over vents and chimneys can prevent animals from entering these routes.
-Proactively addressing holes and entry points is a crucial step in keeping your home animal-free and maintaining the integrity of your living space.
+In Scottsdale heat, confirm screens are stainless and securely fastened so expansion does not loosen edges.

 CONTACT US FOR A FREE QUOTE